w3f/1KC/README.md

 ### Stage 3: Decentralize

-*Decentralize the program within greater conditions, for all participants.*
+*Decentralize the program without previous conditions, for all participants.*

 The program starts small with the goal to learn as we go.
 We plan to decentralize this programme and consider moving the program on-chain, as it makes sense.